Responses and Emotions

 Questioning - Why?

 Bereavement through suicide often involves a prolonged search for an explanation of the tragedy.
-Many people eventually come to accept that will never really know why.
+Many people eventually come to accept that they will never really know why.
 During the search for explanations, different members of the same family may have very different ideas as to why a death happened.
 This can be a strain on family relationships, particularly where an element of blame is involved.
+Suicide is never caused by one thing, event or person.
+Suicide is the result of a complex interaction between risk factors that include events, situations and personal problems that increase a person’s vulnerability, and protective factors, including beliefs, support and help received, that work to counterbalance increased vulnerability.

 Questioning - Could it have been prevented?